Totoual/gAgents/README.md

 ## Messaging System

-Learn more about the messaging system in [messages.md](./docs/messages.md).
+Learn more about the messaging system in [message.md](./docs/message .md).

+## Task Scheduler

+Learn more about the tasks and the scheduler in [task.md](./docs//task.md).